nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

     Save it an you're done!
 From now on the updater agent will contact the new server to check for software updates.

-??? info "Adjusting the ViGEmBus updater (for win 7 and 8/8.1)"
+??? info "Adjusting the ViGEmBus updater (for Windows 7 and 8/8.1)"

     !!! warning "This is the recommended action if you're running Windows 7/8/8.1" If you're running ViGEm Bus Driver **v1.16.116 or older** the following section applies to you and is highly recommended to follow as there won't be any new updates made available.